arontaupe/aron.petau.net/_pages/privacy.md

 If privacy is important enough for you to check out this page, you probably know how to use a VPN service and avoid this problem altogether.

+I have a raspberry pi and the motivation, but not the knowledge to properly self-host.
+If you do have constructive feedback, please feel free to contact me.

 Thank you for your attention.